2021 Q School

 The 2021 Q School was a series of three snooker tournaments held at the start of the 2021–22 snooker season.
 An event for amateur players, it served as a qualification event for a place on the professional World Snooker Tour for the following two seasons.
 The events took place in May and June 2021 at the Ponds Forge International Sports Centre in Sheffield, England with a total 14 players qualifying via the three tournaments and the Order of Merit.

 Format

 The 2021 Q School consisted of three events.
 The three events had 196 entries competing for 14 places on the main tour.
 Four players qualified from each of the three events, with a further two places available from the Q Tour Order of Merit.
 All matches were the best of seven frames.

 Event 1

-The first 2021 Q School event was held from 27 May to 1 June 2021 at the Ponds Forge International Sports Centre in Sheffield, England.
+The first 2021 Q School event was held from 27 May to 1 June 2021.
 Peter Lines, Fraser Patrick, Jackson Page and Yuan Sijun qualified.
 The results of the four final matches are given below.